 Protein-DNA binding: data, tools & models

 Basic features of DNA-protein-drug binding encountered in gene regulation include site specificity determined by the DNA sequence, binding site overlapping, competitions between different protein types or different binding modes, cooperative interactions between proteins bound to the DNA, multilayer binding and protein-assisted DNA looping (Teif, NAR 2007; Teif, BJ 2010).
 In chromatin, additional complex elements such as nucleosomes, remodelers and higher-order chromatin structures should be taken into account (Teif and Rippe, NAR 2009; Teif and Rippe, JPCM 2010; Teif et al, BJ 2010).
-Our algorithms allow calculating binding maps for protein-DNA assembly in chromatin (Teif and Rippe, BIB, 2011) taking into account cell-type specific nucleosome positioning (Teif et al., NSMB, 2012).
-These maps help predicting expression of genetic cis-regulatory modules (Teif and Rippe, BP, 2011; Teif et al., 2012).
+Our algorithms allow calculating binding maps for protein-DNA assembly in chromatin (Teif and Rippe, BIB, 2011) taking into account cell-type specific nucleosome positioning (Teif et al., NSMB, 2012; Teif et al., Genome Res., 2014).
+These maps help predicting expression of genetic cis-regulatory modules (Teif and Rippe, BP, 2011).

 Below is an annotated list with databases containing position-specific weight matrices or measured binding energies and third-party software to transform weight matrices to thermodynamic parameters to be used as input for the calculations.
 Note that resources below are only for TF-DNA binding.
 For nucleosomes, see the nucleosome positioning page.